What is Bladder Pain?

 - Urine analysis: Urine samples will be collected and examined for the presence of RBCs, infection, or any other abnormalities.

-- Ultrasound: This study uses high-frequency sound waves to produce images of the bladder tissues.
+- Ultrasound: This study uses high-frequency sound waves to produce images of the bladder tissues and what is inside of your bladder.

 - Magnetic Resonance Imaging (MRI) scan: This study uses radio waves and a large magnetic field to produce images of the soft tissues and ligaments.